- Intellectual property includes copyrights, trademarks, patents and trade secrets.

 - Trademarks: Trademarks protect aspects of branding like words, phrases, and symbols that identify goods, services, and companies.

 - Patents: Patents cover inventions and protect the rights to that innovation for a predetermined amount of time.
-These include utility patents, design patents, and plant patents.
+These include utility patents, design patents and plant patents.

-- Trade secrets: Trade secrets protect information of a proprietary nature, including formulas, programs, and data.
+- Trade secrets: Trade secrets protect information of a proprietary nature, including formulas, programs and data.
 Trade secrets grant one party an economic advantage over competing interests.

 "There are many ways that entrepreneurs could unknowingly infringe upon someone else's intellectual property, or leave themselves open," said Mary E. Juetten, founder of IP protection service provider Traklight.

 One of the costliest IP mistakes entrepreneurs can make is using work they don't own the rights to, Juetten said.
 When you hire an outside source to create something for your business, ownership of the created work – graphics, written content, coding, websites, etc. – doesn't automatically transfer to your company.
-It needs to be explicitly stated in a contract that the creator gives his or her rights to that work to you.
+It needs to be explicitly stated in a contract that the creator gives their rights to that work to you.